enisz/igdb/README.md

 > [IGDB VERSIONS Endpoint Documentation](https://igdb.github.io/api/endpoints/versions/)

 ## Example Query
 Let's do a simple example.
-Get the second page of a game list, where the game we are looking for is LIKE "uncharted" (this example is available in _examples/\_basic.php_)
+Get the third page of a game list, where the game we are looking for is LIKE "uncharted" (this example is available in _examples/\_basic.php_)
 ```
 <?php